top of page

 How can this be happening?

-The following is the best of my understanding.
-I'm not a legal expert, so some of these details may be off
+The following is the best of our understanding.
+We are not legal experts, so some of these details may be off

 You can view all of the Developer's submitted documents as well as the city's responses at this link: